 The spring 2017 semester began in January and SOBA is pleased that we are offering 83 classes, reaching 2,085 students (with many students taking multiple SOBA classes, of course) for a total of 6,255 credits.
 Despite a decline in overall FLC enrollment and in the number of SOBA majors this is still a 5% increase in credits taken over the SOBA offerings in the same semester five years ago.
 Business courses are still in demand in the FLC student population.

 And speaking of the SOBA majors, 78 Accounting, Business Administration, Economics and Marketing majors made the Fall 2016 Dean’s List which honors students who attain a grade point average of 3.60 or better in no fewer than 15 credit hours.
-The Fall SOBA Dean’s List can be found on the bulletin board in the SOBA atrium and also at https://www.fortlewis.edu/business-school/StudentResources/Fall2016DeansList.aspx.aspx.
+View the Fall SOBA Dean’s List.
 Be sure to congratulate these stellar students.

 Also in January, the 2nd Annual Fort Lewis College Hawk Tank Business Plan Competition officially opened with a reception on Thursday, January 12 at the Durango Welcome Center.
 Once again the competition will be coordinated by Dr Michael Valdez while the combination SOBA Banquet and Hawk Tank awards ceremony will be held on Saturday April 15, 2017 organized by Dr Lorraine Taylor’s Events Management class students.
 This year’s competition has already grown from last year’s initial event with the continuing major sponsorship of 1st National Bank of Durango and the addition of new sponsors including Swan Global Investments.